THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 If you are looking for some serious indulgence and relaxation on your Disney cruise you must head to the Rainforest Room.
 I think that it is well worth the cost of a Rainforest Room Pass or Daily Pass.

 The Disney Cruise Rainforest Room is part of the Spa on all Disney ships.
 The Disney Cruise Rainforest is a limited access area where you will find steam rooms, showers and stone lounge chairs.

-On the Disney Fantasy and the Disney Dream you will also find two hot tubs which overlook the back of the ship.
+On the Disney Fantasy and the Disney Dream you will also find two hot tubs which overlook the front of the ship.